-• type (str) - The name of the type to check.

-• fn (collections.abc.Callable) - A function taking exactly two parameters - the type checker calling the function and the instance to check.
+- type (str) The name of the type to check. - fn (collections.abc.Callable) A callable taking exactly two parameters the type checker calling the function and the instance to check.
 The function should return true if instance is of this type and false otherwise.